NEW! - Please see the listing below to discover who your Financial Aid Counselor is based on your last name.

 - Student Verification Policy

 Verification can be a part of the financial aid process.
-Winston-Salem State University has partnered with the CFI School Servicing Center to assist parents and students with navigating this process.
+Winston-Salem State University has partnered with Inceptia to expedite the federal verification process.

 Important Changes to the Verification Process